 Sustainable Wedding Tips: Florals

-Posted in Wedding Advice, Wedding Blog on Apr 17, 2024
+Posted in Sustainable Wedding Tips, Wedding Advice on Apr 17, 2024

 Let's talk flowers!
 There's so much debate, controversy and discussion about wedding flowers, and so many misconceptions about what is sustainable and what isn't.